anmonteiro/chital/README.md

   }
   // do something with the items array.
   // every item in the array has the properties you
-  // passed in the articleSelector object previously.
+  // passed in the article selector object previously.
   // In this case, this means you'll get an object with
   // properties url, title and src.
 });

 ```

+Some website configurations reside in test/files/sitesToScrape.json

 ## Disclaimer